 Scientists project that the sun will continue to shine for the next 6-7 billion years, which is a bright prospect for wind energy investors.
 Renewable energy is sometimes known as clean energy or green energy because it doesn’t emit greenhouse gasses to the atmosphere and doesn’t pollute water resources.

 Fossil fuels (coal, oil, natural), on the other hand, are nonrenewable sources of energy because they are projected to deplete in the next 50 years or so.
 On top of that, they cause a whole lot of pollution by emitting a wide array of greenhouse gasses.

-Generally, wind energy is space efficient.
+Generally, wind energy is space-efficient.
 The largest wind turbines capable of catering to the electricity needs of about 600 homes can be situated close together and the land in-between utilized for agricultural purposes.
-This is the real reason numerous farms stand to benefit a great deal from installation of wind turbines rather than solar panels.
+This is the real reason numerous farms stand to benefit a great deal from the installation of wind turbines rather than solar panels.

 Since wind turbines are mostly installed in rural areas, the nearby towns get electricity, and economic activities spring up including small and large businesses.
 Small industries may also come up, thereby diversifying rural economies, and increasing the government’s tax base.

 10.Creates green jobs

 Wind energy development projects bring about new short-term and long-term green jobs.
 Related jobs include meteorologists, structural engineers, surveyors, technicians, bankers, and assembly workers.
 Statistically, wind energy brings about more jobs than coal plants and 66% more employment opportunities than nuclear power plants per unit of energy produced.

 Today’s wind turbines are classy, attractive, and modern looking.
 They don’t look like old plain clunky windmills that become an eyesore on your land.
 Wind turbines are available in various sizes and a vast range of people can use it for their own use or sell power to the local grid to reap some profits.